joshpierce/personal-portfolio-tutorial/README.md

 <p>The Number is Greater Than 50</p>
 {/if}
 ```

+If `someNumber` was less than 50, the entire <p> tag would be excluded from the DOM.

 Svelte Logic Blocks can even handle else and else-if blocks, both prepended with a colon, like the following example: